Olive Walke: Career

-Walke began giving music lessons and hosting a weekly radio show, Musicians in the Making, which featured young musicians and gave them a platform to gain exposure.
+Walke began giving music lessons and hosting a weekly radio show, Musicians in the Making, which featured young musicians where they were give a platform to gain exposure.
 In December 1939, she founded a choral group called "La Petite Musicale", originally as a seasonal choir which performed traditional Christmas carols.
 The group met in Walke's home, where they would rehearse and then, renting a bus, the choir sang carols at various homes in the community.
 Soon after the new year, the group began to focus on the traditional folk music of Trinidad and Tobago, when Walke took members of the group to the rural areas of Trinidad and Tobago.
 They travelled to Blanchisseuse, Guaico Tamana, Sangre Grande and Scarborough on Tobago to learn local folk songs in rural parts of the island.
 Village people would teach the choir members the songs, tell them of the background of the songs and Walke would take notes.
 She then transcribed and arranged the songs as performance pieces.
 She was one of the first to research and formally perform folk music in the Caribbean, bringing focus to the importance of the genre, with its traditional Creole languages and instruments.

 Through La Petite Musicale, Walke brought rural Trinidadian music to the concert stage and earned national and international acclaim.
 The group were the first to treat folk music as worthy of performance by a formal music ensemble and they traveled widely.
 In 1958, they participated in a Caribbean-wide arts festival.
 The following year, Walke was presented to Princess Margaret in recognition of her contributions in collecting the early history of folk music in the Caribbean and was awarded the Member of the Order of the British Empire.
 In 1964, Walke took them to the World Folk Festival in Covington, Kentucky, and the CARIFTA Expo '69 in Grenada, as well as giving performances in Martinique and Saint Lucia.
 Walke's work inspired others to form chapters of La Petite Musicale, like the one that formed in Toronto in 1969.

 In 1962, the year that Trinidad and Tobago gained independence from Britain, Walke was appointed as senator in the first Parliament of the new nation.
 She focused most of her attention in that body to improving education and advancing cultural development in the country.
 In 1969, the inaugural year of the Hummingbird Medal, Walke received the Gold Medal for her contributions of devoted service to the country.